 The manufacturer of Lucentis says that some people have serious side effects due to the injection, such as infection, detached retina, and cataract.
 The most common side effects are pain, eye redness, and flecks in your vision.
-If you're not sure if your discomfort or unusual symptoms are caused by the injection or something else, call your doctor.
+If you are not sure if your discomfort or unusual symptoms are caused by the injection or something else, call your doctor.

-While injections and side effects sound scary, don't forget that wet AMD can cause blindness.
+While injections and side effects sound scary, do not forget that wet AMD can cause blindness.
 Treatment is critical, and medications like Lucentis can help.
 The American Academy of Ophthalmology says, for example, that 9 people in 10 treated with anti-VEGF drugs have stable vision, and one in three people have improved vision.

 Other Options to Try

-There's no doubt that Lucentis is a remarkable medication.
-But it's not the only drug in the anti-VEGF class.
+There is no doubt that Lucentis is a remarkable medication.
+But it’s not the only drug in the anti-VEGF class.
 For some people, other medications are more effective and reasonable to use.

 The American Academy of Ophthalmology reports that there are three similar medications doctors can use to treat wet AMD, including: